 The first three years of this program are similar to our General Psychiatry Program, with the exception that trainees are exposed to pediatric medicine and pediatric neurology in PGY1.
 Residents in this program begin their longitudinal outpatient clinic through the Center for Children and Families in PGY3, where they may continue to work for up to two and a half years before the end of the program.
 Also, these residents are assigned child faculty mentors and offered elective and psychotherapy opportunities with transition-aged youth.

 Entry into our Child and Adolescent Psychiatry Program is similar to that of our General Psychiatry Program.
 Our Child and Adolescent Psychiatry Program (i.e. Psych/General/Child) has a unique NRMP Program Code (1652400C1) in ERAS.
-General Psychiatry residents who later decide to pursue subspecialty training in child and adolescent psychiatry may do so if there are positions available and if they are in good standing with the program.
-They must decide to do so, however, by the end of PGY2.
+General Psychiatry residents who later decide to pursue subspecialty training in child and adolescent psychiatry may do so if there are positions available.

 The first year, the internship, is designed to provide a foundation for subsequent training in psychiatry.
 The clinical rotations and weekly teaching are integrated to prepare residents to competently manage a broad variety of medical and psychiatric disorders and emergencies.
 This is the first step in acquiring mastery over the range of skills needed by a 21st century psychiatrist.